-Fake essential oils are not only useless but they can also be harmful to your health.
+Fake essential oils are not just useless but can also harm your health.
 It is super important to learn how to spot fake essential oils.
-Identifying fake essential oils will help you figure out which are fake essential oil brands and which ones are the real deal.
+Identifying fake essential oils will help you determine which are fake essential oil brands and which ones are the real deal.

 Fake Essential Oil Brands

-I use them everyday and they help me in so many different ways.
-But not all essential oil brands are created equal.
+I use them daily, and they help me in many different ways.
+However, not all essential oil brands are created equal.

 Fake essential oils can do a lot more harm than good.
 So you have to be careful.